sun-umn/NCVX_Documentation/docs/examples.rst

    :width: 600

 where q is a n by 1 vector, Y is a n by m matrix. m = 10*n^2.

+In the given exampple, we set dimension n = 30.

+The

 LASSO
 ---------------